Seminole County, Florida: History

 On July 21, 1821, two counties formed Florida: Escambia to the west and St. Johns to the east.
 In 1824, the area to the south of St. Johns County was designated Mosquito County, with its seat at Enterprise.
 The county's name was changed to Orange County in 1845 when Florida became a state, and over the next 70 years several other counties were created.
 Seminole County was one of the last to split.

 Seminole County was created on April 25, 1913, out of the northern portion of Orange County by the Florida Legislature.
 It was named for the Seminole people who historically lived throughout the area.
 The name "Seminole" is thought to be derived from the Spanish word cimarron, meaning "wild" or "runaway".

 Geography

 According to the U.S. Census Bureau, the county has an area of 345 sqmi, of which 309 sqmi is land and 36 sqmi (10.4%) is water.
 It is Florida's fourth-smallest county by land area and third-smallest by total area.

 Seminole County's location between Volusia County and Orange County has made it one of Florida's fastest-growing counties.
-The Greater Orlando Metropolitan District which includes Seminole, Osceola, and the surrounding counties of Lake and Orange counties, together with neighboring Volusia and Brevard counties create a viable, progressive, and diverse setting for economic growth and residential development.
+The Greater Orlando Metropolitan District includes Seminole, Osceola, and the surrounding counties of Lake and Orange counties, together with neighboring Volusia and Brevard counties.